aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 ## Setup and Installation

-### Step 1: Create New Dataset and Activate Analytics API
+### Step 1: Create a New Project and Activate Analytics API
-- Go to [Google Cloud Console](https://console.cloud.google.com/apis/api/analyticsdata.googleapis.com/metrics) to create a new dataset and activate the Analytics API.
+- Go to [Google Cloud Console](https://console.cloud.google.com/apis/api/analyticsdata.googleapis.com/metrics) to activate the Analytics API in your selected project.

 ### Step 2: Creating a Service Account

 1. **Access Google Cloud Console**: Visit the [Google Cloud Console](https://console.cloud.google.com/).

-2. **Select/Create a Project**: Choose an existing project or create a new one.

-3. **Create a Service Account**:
+2. **Create a Service Account**:
    - Navigate to "IAM & Admin > Service Accounts".
    - Click "Create Service Account", enter a name, description, and click "Create".
    - Grant necessary roles to the service account (e.g., BigQuery Admin).

-4. **Generate a Service Account Key**:
+3. **Generate a Service Account Key**:
    - Click on the created service account to manage it.
    - Go to the "Keys" tab and click "Add Key", then "Create new key".
    - Choose "JSON" as the key type and click "Create".